 Here's the original appearance, in color, of that pesky white gate.
 This is part of the first segment of the reshot opening, which takes place on the Upper Iverson.
 In this color clip, the Upper Iverson segment lasts about 17 seconds, right up to the cry of "Hi-yo Silver!," where the scene shifts to the Lower Iverson for the ride past Sea Leopard, the ascent up to Lone Ranger Rock and — had it been included — the eventual ride down into the Lower Gorge.

 Another screen shot from the portion of the color 1956 opening that was filmed on the Upper Iverson, this frame includes Pyramid Peak in the background, behind the Lone Ranger's head, along with the Line of Trees.
-The Line of Trees marked the western boundary of the Upper Iverson, with neighboring Brandeis Ranch on the other side of the trees.
-The Brandeis Ranch was also a filming location for a period of time in the 1930s and 1940s.
+The Line of Trees marked the western boundary of the Upper Iverson, with the neighboring Brandeis Estate on the other side of the trees.

 Here's what the opening looks like — and more to the point, sounds like — in Spanish: